dhellmann/pymotw/PyMOTW/articles/data_structures.rst

 In-Memory Data Structures
 #########################

-Python includes several standard programming data structures as built-in types (list, tuple, dictionary, and set).
-Most applications won't need any other structures, but when they do the standard library comes through.
+Python includes several standard programming data structures as `built-in types <http://docs.python.org/library/stdtypes.html>`_ (list, tuple, dictionary, and set).
+Most applications won't need any other structures, but when they do the standard library delivers.

 array
 =====

-For large amounts of data, it may be more efficient to use a :mod:`array` instead of a ``list``.
+For large amounts of data, it may be more efficient to use an :mod:`array` instead of a ``list``.
 Since the array is limited to a single data type, it can use a more compact memory representation than a general purpose list.
 As an added benefit, arrays can be manipulated using many of the same methods as a list, so it may be possible to replaces lists with arrays in to your application without a lot of other changes.

 Sorting
 =======